xdit-project/xDiT/README.md

     output.save("astronaut.png")
 ```

-## Benchmark

-You can  adapt to [./scripts/benchmark.sh](./scripts/benchmark.sh) to benchmark latency and memory usage of different parallel approaches.

 ## Evaluation Image Quality

 To conduct the FID experiment, follow the detailed instructions provided in the assets/doc/FID.md documentation.